Do Writers Still Need Websites?

 And even if you only have a handful of published articles or essays, your own website is the perfect place to create a writer portfolio so you can showcase your best pieces.
 Explore your options in this round up of examples of portfolio pages using Squarespace.

 One of the reasons so many of us originally got started on WordPress was: we were told it was free.
 And yes, the core technology is free to use, that’s true.
 But then, to run a WordPress site, you need to buy hosting, and you might need to buy a (better) theme, plugins, and other enhancements.
 Most importantly, if you can’t all navigate this yourself, you might need to pay every time you need help.
-Website professionals based in the USA commonly charge $100 per hour, and more, to wade in when you need assistance.
-And if you pay for a monthly care package, your costs might be even higher.
+Website professionals based in the USA commonly charge $100+ per hour, to wade in when you need assistance.
+And if you pay for a monthly care package or retainer, your costs might be even higher.
+This type of website can feel like it demands a blank check.

-My personal recommendation for a super low-budget author website is Carrd.co.
-If you keep your website simple, with just a few pages and no blog, you can purchase your domain name from somewhere like Google Domains for $12 per year, then add the Carrd Pro Plan for $19 per year.
-This gives you an annual outlay for your author website of just $31.
+My personal recommendation for a simple, budget author website is Carrd.co.
+If you keep your site simple, with just a few pages and no blog, you can combine your website domain name with the Carrd Pro Plan for $19 per year.
 There’s more info here on the reasons I recommend Carrd, and an article here to help you choose whether it’s right for you.

 6. New authors should create a website as soon as possible